© Mark Vector

-I nodded with a gurgle.
-Squashed between slabs of muscle, my breathing laboured, until he tensed his cannonball bicep, at which point my breath stopped.
-I tapped his arm, as the birdies circling my head suffocated and crashed to the floor.
+I blinked twice for yes.
+Squashed between slabs of muscle, my breathing laboured, until he tensed his cannonball bicep, at which point all breathing stopped.
+The birdies circling my head suffocated and crashed to the floor.
+I tapped his marble arm.
 Nothing.
-I slapped him harder.
-Sight faded.
-Finally, he threw me to the floor.
-I gasped for breath.
-My lungs filled with air while my undies almost filled with something entirely different.
+Light fading, I slapped him harder.
+With a sigh, he threw me to the floor.
+I gasped.
+My lungs filled with air while my undies almost filled with something more solid.

-Aunty Billie waved from the chin up bar and continued chinning up with her left arm.
+Aunty Billie waved from the chin-up bar while continuing to chin-up with her left arm.

 The Instructor laughed.
 ‘I’ll never get in there.’

 I looked at my arm circle, nodded, and doubled the size to include his moustache.